EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I wrote an Instagram follwer bot.
 You give it your account information, and a URL for a user's whose followings you want to follow, and it tries to follow all of those accounts for you.

 I'm beginning to really learn more about Selenium.
+### R1D50
+Today I wrote an automation bot.
+It first fetches data from a webpage of house listings.
+It then aggregates that data and enters it into a Google form.

+The Google form can then be used to make a Google spreadsheet of that data.

+This shows both Selenium and Beautiful Soup at work.